-Malaria No More Fund mobilizes the political will and global resources required to achieve malaria eradication.
-Building innovative partnerships, it drives development and management of a master strategic plan and approach for accomplishing this important goal, identifying and bringing awareness to the gaps in resources.
+Malaria No More Fund mobilizes the political will, resources, and innovations required to end deaths from malaria globally.
 It uses a highly targeted, proven advocacy and strategic communications model to elevate malaria on the global agenda and translate political support into funding.
-In addition, Malaria No More Fund engages the private and public sectors to provide life-saving tools and other critical interventions to families in Africa and India.
+In addition, Malaria No More Fund engages the private and public sectors to provide life-saving tools and demonstrate high-impact interventions that benefit families at risk of malaria in Africa, India, and the Americas.

 Malaria No More Kenya was registered as a nongovernmental organization (NGO) in Kenya in November 2017.
-Malaria No More Kenya had no activity during the years ended December 31, 2020 or 2019.
+Malaria No More Kenya had no activity during the years ended December 31, 2021 or 2020.
 Malaria No More Fund controls and has an economic interest in Malaria No More Kenya.

 HFC Guarantee LLC is a Delaware limited liability company, wholly owned by Malaria No More Fund, established on November 23, 2020.
 The purpose of HFC Guarantee LLC is to execute, deliver, and perform its obligations under a Guarantee Facility Agreement.
-Through this agreement, Malaria No More will guarantee loan financing to stabilize small and medium enterprise provider operations, procure essential medical equipment, and finance construction to protect patients from the spread of COVID-19 (Note 3).
+Through this agreement, Malaria No More Fund guarantees loan financing to stabilize small and medium enterprise provider operations, procure essential medical equipment, and finance construction to protect patients from the spread of COVID-19 (Note 3).